Symmetry indicators and anomalous surface states of topological crystalline insulators: Surface states

 The only exception to the previous analysis is mirror symmetry.
 In this case, we need to consider the mass vector in the mirror plane.
 We find that it has to remain invariant under the action of mirror symmetry at any point in this plane, $O_M \bm = \bm$, which is only possible if one of the eigenvalues of $O_M$ is $+1$.
 In a representation which does not satisfy this condition, e.g $O_M = -1$, the mass vector $\bm$ will necessarily vanish in the mirror plane regardless of $n$.
-Nevertheless, the state with $n>1$ DSTIs can always be built by from the ``root'' state implemented using a single mirror-symmetric DSTI.
+Nevertheless, the state with $n>1$ DSTIs can always be built by stacking the ``root'' state implemented using a single mirror-symmetric DSTI.

-Notice that, up to this point, the analysis is general and would, in principle, apply to any crystalline symmetry group.
+Notice that, up to this point, the analysis is general and applies to any crystalline symmetry.
 For instance, weak TIs can be understood within the DSTI model by considering a surface with periodic boundary along the ``weak'' direction, and choosing a ``$-$'' representation for translation along this direction.
 This will enforce the existence of a domain wall for every unit lattice translation along this direction, leading to the surface states obtained by stacking 2D quantum-spin Hall systems (Fig.~\ref{WeakTI}).
-Since the weak phases are relatively well-understood, we will focus in the following on sTCIs which do not correspond to weak phases.
-This means that, for the next two sections, we will always assume the translation symmetries take the ``$+$'' representation.
+Alternatively, for a system without any weak index, i.e., all the lattice translations are assigned a ``$+$'' signature, some other elements in the SG could also be in a ``$-$'' representation and lead to other patterns of gapless modes on suitably chosen surfaces.

-The next subsection will be devoted to crystalline point groups, whose sTCIs can be understood by considering a spherical geometry with open boundary conditions in all directions.
-We will describe a procedure to construct all possible sTCIs in a given symmetry group, and then use it to obtain the complete classification of sTCIs protected by point group symmetries.
-We will later discuss how the analysis can be extended to all space groups.
-Rather than exhaustively performing the same analysis for all 230 space groups, we are going to show that the classification of sTCIs in a given space group can be understood in terms of the classification of its corresponding point group (defined by ``modding out'' its translation subgroup).
+Having outlined our general framework, we now apply it to classify all sTCIs in class AII.
+We will proceed in two steps: first, we will focus on phases protected solely by point-group symmetries; second, we will discuss how to extend these results consistently to cover all the 230 space groups.